hashicorp/terraform-provider-azurerm/website/docs/d/mobile_network_service.html.markdown

 * `name` - The name of the rule.
 This must be unique within the parent service.

 * `precedence` - A precedence value that is used to decide between data flow policy rules when identifying the QoS values to use for a particular SIM.
 A lower value means a higher priority.
-This value should be unique among all data flow policy rules configured in the mobile network.

 * `qos_policy` - A `rule_qos_policy` block as defined below.
 The QoS policy to use for packets matching this rule.
-If this field is not specified then the Service will define the QoS settings.

 * `service_data_flow_template` - A `service_data_flow_template` block as defined below.
 The set of service data flow templates to use for this PCC rule.